-The receivable from Universal Service Administrative Company is for telephone expense reimbursement as of June 30, 2016.
-This receipt was received in August 2016.
+The receivable from Universal Service Administrative Company is for telephone expense reimbursement as of June 30, 2017.
+This receipt was received in July 2017.
 An accounts receivable was recorded for the LCEC Equity Rebate as a customer.
-Food Service Rebates were issued for food purchased during the 2016 fiscal year.
-Heartland, the authority's lunch program payment processing servicer, charged a service fee in error on a transaction that occurred at the end of the school year.
-That fee was subsequently returned to the Charter Schools.
-Two dishonored checks were still outstanding at the end of the fiscal year.
-The persons responsible for the dishonored checks have been notified and collection procedures have been initiated.
+Food Service Rebates were issued for food purchased during the 2017 fiscal year.